ehmicky/autoserver/docs/logging.md

 The logging verbosity can be adjusted using the [runtime option](server.md#runtime-options) `logLevel` (defaults to `'info'`), which can also be `'silent'`.
-It only affects the log console output, not the log events that are emitted.

 # Event payload